 In the past, retailers ran their businesses according to instinct and past experience.
 There were tried and true methods that all retailers swore by and for years it was how business was done.
-With the rise of big data and retail analytics, however, retailers are starting to see the value in being inspired by and influenced by data captured across their internal systems.
+With the rise of big data and retail analytics.
+Retailers are starting to see the value in being inspired by and influenced by data captured across their internal systems.

 Convenience stores have especially started to leverage analytics in order to get an edge in a highly competitive market niche, where more than 153,000 stores vie for market share across the United States.
 In this article, we’re going to talk about the systems that convenience stores and gas stations have put into place in order to capture data and generate the analytics necessary for improving their operation and driving profitability.

-Extending A Store-Wide Approach to Capturing Data Beyond Your Four Walls
+Extending A Store-Wide Approach to Capturing Data Analytics Beyond Your Four Walls

 Where Retail Analytics Can Make the Biggest Impact on Efficiency